wishinghand/How-To-Get-Hired/slides.md

 ---
 ## Look The part
 - Business casual attire is fine, no tie needed
-- Men: Get nice leather shoes, all black sneakers won't cut it
+- Men: Get leather shoes, all black sneakers won't cut it
 - Women: slacks & blouse are fine, no heels needed
 - If they say don't wear a suit...

 # Don't wear a suit

+---
+# 5. Seal the Deal

 ---
 ## Walk the Walk